Sherry5Wu/push_swap/README.md

 ## how to find the cheapest moves for a number?
 (I used solution 2)

+the logic of how to find the cheapest moves is influence the final total of moves

 For example, if we want to move number "nbr" from stack_a to stack_b.
 size_a: the size of stack_a;
 size_b: the size of stack_b;